MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Built-in labeling provides more stability than the AIP add-in for Office apps, better performance, and the latest features, such as advanced classifiers.

-- **Both built-in labeling and the unified labeling client use sensitivity labels and label policies downloaded from the Microsoft 365 compliance center.** These label and policy settings can be shared by macOS, iOS, and Android.
+- **Both built-in labeling and the unified labeling client use sensitivity labels and label policies downloaded from the Microsoft Purview compliance portal.** These label and policy settings can be shared by macOS, iOS, and Android.

 - **Built-in labeling requires no extra installations** and provides automatic updates.
 You only need a Windows computer with Microsoft 365 applications minimum version 1910.
 In contrast, the AIP unified labeling client requires a separate [installation](https://www.microsoft.com/download/details.aspx?id=53018) on each client machine.